php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 [swoole]: https://www.swoole.co.uk/
 [reactphp]: https://reactphp.org/

+### 5.6 Why does RequestFactoryInterface::createRequest allow a string URI?

+The primary use case of `RequestFactoryInterface` is to create a request, and the only required values for any request are the request method and a URI.
+While `RequestFactoryInterface::createRequest()` can accept a `UriInterface` instance, it also allows a string.

+The rationale is two-fold.
+First, the majority use case is to create a request instance; creation of the URI instance is secondary.
+Requiring a `UriInterface` means users would either need to also have access to a `UriFactoryInterface`, or the `RequestFactoryInterface` would have a hard requirement on a `UriFactoryInterface`.
+The first complicates usage for consumers of the factory, the second complicates usage for either developers of the factory, or those creating the factory instance.

+Second, `UriFactoryInterface` provides exactly one way to create a `UriInterface` instance, and that is from a string URI.
+If creation of the URI is based on a string, there's no reason for the `RequestFactoryInterface` not to allow the same semantics.
+Additionally, every PSR-7 implementation surveyed at the time this proposal was developed allowed a string URI when creating a `RequestInterface` instance, as the value was then passed to whatever `UriInterface` implementation they provided.
+As such, accepting a string is expedient and follows existing semantics.

 ## 6. People

 This PSR was produced by a FIG Working Group with the following members: